German Army

-The German Army (Heer, 'army') is the land component of the armed forces of Germany.
+The German Army (Heer) is the land component of the armed forces of Germany.
 The present-day German Army was founded in 1955 as part of the newly formed West German Bundeswehr together with the Marine (German Navy) and the Luftwaffe (German Air Force).
 As of 2024, the German Army had a strength of 63,047 soldiers.

 History

 Overview

 A German army equipped, organized, and trained following a single doctrine and permanently unified under one command was created in 1871 during the unification of Germany under the leadership of Prussia.
 From 1871 to 1919, the title Deutsches Heer (German Army) was the official name of the German land forces.
 Following the German defeat in World War I and the end of the German Empire, the main army was dissolved.
 From 1921 to 1935 the name of the German land forces was the Reichsheer (Army of the Realm) and from 1935 to 1945 the name Heer was used.
 The Heer was one of two ground forces of the Third Reich during World War II but, unlike the Heer, the Waffen-SS was not a branch of the Wehrmacht but was a combat force under the Nazi Party's own Schutzstaffel (SS).
 The Heer was formally disbanded in August 1946.

 After World War II, Germany was divided into the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany), which both formed their own armed forces: on 12 November 1955 the first recruits began their service in the West German Heer, while on 1 March 1956 the East German Landstreitkräfte der NVA (Land Forces of the National People's Army) were founded.
 During the Cold War, the West German Army was fully integrated into NATO's command structure while the Landstreitkräfte were part of the Warsaw Pact.
 Following the process of German reunification in 1990, the Landstreitkräfte were partially integrated into the German Army.
 Since then, the German Army has been employed in peacekeeping operations worldwide and since 2002 also in combat operations in Afghanistan as part of NATO's International Security Assistance Force.